rackerlabs/docs-aws/docs/security/index.rst

 We also encourage you to review the
-`Securing Data at Rest with Encryption whitepaper <https://d0.awsstatic.com/whitepapers/AWS_Securing_Data_at_Rest_with_Encryption.pdf>`_ for an overview of the methods for securing your data.
+`Securing Data at Rest with Encryption whitepaper <https://d0.awsstatic.com/whitepapers/AWS_Securing_Data_at_Rest_with_Encryption.pdf>`_ to see an overview of the methods for securing your data.

 If you have questions about the whitepapers or environment security, :ref:`contact a member of your Support team <support>`.